Tavernier-App/tavernier-toolbox/README.md

 <a name="generateRandomPassword"></a>

 ## generateRandomPassword() ⇒
-Returns a generated password with lowcase letters, uppercase letters and numbers with a lenght of 10 characters.
+Returns a generated password with lower case letters, upper case letters and numbers with a lenght of 10 characters.

 **Kind**: global function
 **Returns**: string